ctu-mrs/mrs_apptainer/README.md

 rm -rf /tmp/apptainer
 ```

+## Permission issues with /dev/dri

+In the wrapper file, simply comment out the binding for `/dev/dri/`.
+This will allow for access through your host, solving the issue.

 ## No loop devices available

 If you encounter "**No loop devices available**" problem while running apptainer: